dsmftw/gentoorice/README.md

 # dsmftw dotfiles

 * My minimalist Linux configuration files.
-(Tailored mostly towards my laptop distro.
-Desktop requires minor tweaking.)
+(Tailored towards my laptop distro.
+With some tweaking the dots can be used for the desktop which runs a different distro.)
 * A very basic bootstrap script that creates directories and symlinks.

 ## Installation